 Effects of Creatine Supplementation

 Creatine acts by providing a little bit of extra ATP during high-intensity exercise.
-More effects include hyperhydration of the muscle cell, increased glycogen storage, and decreased markers of muscle damage when someone takes a creatine supplement.
+ATP is the universal currency of energy all throughout the body, and is the end product of energy production from carbs and fats, for example.
+More effects include hyper-hydration of the muscle cell, increased glycogen storage, and decreased markers of muscle damage when someone takes a creatine supplement.

 All of these higher-order effects lead to the downstream results we know and love: increased work capacity, increased recovery, and more muscle mass and strength over time.